-In VIVID and VISTA studies, 5loading dose of aflibercept have been recommended.23 In another study, bevacizumab, ranibizumab and aflibercept were compared in DME.
-In that study, aflibercept was found to be superior regarding both visual and anatomical gain in DME at the end of the first year.24 Although, in the second year, the superiority was only valid for bevacizumab, the results of the first year is important to explain switch in our study.
-In the post-hoc analysis of DRCR. net, aflibercept was found to be more effective especially in eyes with initial BCVA 20/50 or worse.25 In a recent study, Neil M. Bressler and et al. showed that 31.6% of the patients treated with aflibercept had persistent DME.
-The cumulative probability for persistent DME with a flibercept was 44.2% at 2 years.26 In that study, almost half the patients who were resistant at the end of the sixth month were found to be resistant at the end of the second year.
-This means that if the patients with resistant DME (with low visual acuity) continue to be treated with aflibercept, the life quality of almost half patients will be adversely affected for 1.5 years.
-It is important to note that aflibercept has a rapid effect on recovery; 5 loading dose are recommended; in the first year aflibercept is more effective than other anti-VEGFs; and half the patients who are resistant to aflibercept at sixth month will be still resistant to DME.
-Given these, we did not continue with aflibercept and performed IDI after at least 5 IVA injections in our patients
+5 loading dose of aflibercept have been recommended in VIVID and VISTA studies.23 In another study bevacizumab, ranibizumab and aflibercept were compared in DME.
+In that studyaflibercept was found to be superior in terms of both visual and anatomical gain in DME at the end of the first year.24 Although in the second year this superiority was only to bevacizumab, the results of the first year is important to explain switch in our study.
+In posthoc analysis of DRCR. net, aflibercept was found to be more effective especially for eyes with initial BCVA 20/50 or worse.25 In a recent study, Neil M. Bressler and et al. show that 31.6% of the patients treated with aflibercept had persistent DME.
+The cumulative probability that these eyes manifested persistent DME with aflibercept was 44.2% at 2 years.
+26 In that study, almost half the patients who were resistant at the end of the sixth month were found to be resistant at the end of the second year.
+This means that if the patients with resistant DME(with low visual acuity) continue to be treated with aflibercept, the life quality of almost half patients will be adversely affected for 1.5 years.
+It is important to note that aflibercept has a rapid effect on recovery, 5 loading dose are recommended, in the first year aflibercept is more effective than other anti-VEGFs and half the patients who are resistant to aflibercept at sixth month will be still resistant to DME.
+With all of these thought in mind, we did not continue with aflibercept and performed IDI after at least 5 IVA injections to our patients

-In the current study, results revealed that patients had significantly better anatomical and functional outcomes over 3 months after IDI for DME persistent to aflibercept (at least five monthly IVA injections).
-One month after IDI, CMT decreased significantly, but an increase can be seen in CMT after 3 months.
-This is similar to other switch studies and IDI effects can be maintained 3 or 4 months.13-21 Similar to anatomical gain, there was a significantly better visual gain after dexamethasone implantation.
+In the current study results have revealed that patients had significantly anatomical and functional outcomes over 3 months after IDIfor DME persistent to aflibercept (at least five monthly IVA injections).
+1 month after IDICMT decreased significantly, but after 3 month an increase can be seen in CMT.
+This is similar to other switch studies, IDI effects can be maintained 3 or 4 months.
+13-21 Similar to anatomical gain, there was a significantly visual gain after dexamethasone implantation.
 It can be considered that this effect is due to the anti-inflammatory effect of the steroids.
 Even when the levels of VEGF are suppressed by aflibercept, sometimes they may not show sufficient antiinflammatory activity.
 It may be necessary to perform switch with the steroids.
-However, when to make switch is the main thing to be considered.
-In a recent study, it has been discussed whether the switch should be performed early in patients with suboptimal response to anti-VEGFs.27 In that study, suboptimal response was defined as ≤ 5 letter gain in BCVA (including vision loss) or <20% reduction in CMT on SD-OCT one month after third injection.
-The patients were divided into two groups: some patients were received IDI after three monthly anti-VEGF injections while other patients were treated with continuous anti-VEGFs.
-The patients which switched to IDI had higher visual and anatomical gain than the patients with treated anti-VEGFs at the end of the first year.
+But when to make switch is the main thing to be considered.
+In a recent study,it has been discussed whether the switch should be performed early in patients with suboptimal response to anti-VEGFs.27 In that study, suboptimal response was defined as ≤5 letter gain in BCVA (including vision loss) or reduction of less than 20% of CMT on SD-OCT one month after third injections.
+The patients were divided into two groups: some patients were received IDI after three monthly anti-VEGF injections, the other patients were treated with continuously anti-VEGFs.
+The patients which switched to IDI has higher visual and anatomical gain than the patients with treated anti-VEGFs at the end of the first year.
 In that study, IDI switch was performed after three monthly aflibercept injections.
 Unlike that study, we performed five loading dose of aflibercept as recommended and then switched on.
 Both studies explain that the patients who have insufficient response to aflibercept can benefit from early switch to IDI.
 If we think that we are aiming to increase the quality of life of the patients, early switch to IDI should not be overlooked in patients who have insufficient response to aflibercept.